 There are many causes for power faults and most of the reasons are out of your control but it’s good to know the reason for a potential power outage in your area.

 We look at the types of power outages and the most common causes.

-There are commonly three types of power outages that you may experience:
+There are commonly three types of power outages in NZ that you may experience: